This page was most recently updated on May 8th, 2025

 C. Upkeep of the State Crown.

-1. The Board shall insure that the State Crown is stored in a safe place until needed at official ceremonies.
+1. The Board shall ensure that the State Crown is stored in a safe place until needed at official ceremonies.

-2. Each year after completing their reign and having stepped down in full honor, each monarch may purchase a stone of their choice to be place on the State Crown.
+2. Each year after completing their reign and having stepped down in full honor, each monarch may purchase a stone to be placed on the State Crown.

 3. The Board shall be responsible for having all stones installed on the State Crown.